 Step 1: Make Sure the Battery is Ready for Charging

 Before connecting the car trickle charger, take all the necessary precautions.
-Make sure you park the vehicle where airflow is available.
-Never attach a car battery trickle charger when it’s raining.
+Make sure you park the vehicle where airflow is available, and never attach a car battery trickle charger when it’s raining.
 Also check the light carefully: keeping the light on is one of the top reasons that drain car battery.

 Besides, unplug the charger and turn off the ignition.
 Follow other trickle charger instructions to avoid explosion or other mishaps.